Getting Started¶

 Note

-You can kill and restart this process every time you modify the code base to see your changes applied to the deployed resources.
+You can kill and restart this process every time you modify the codebase to see your changes applied to the deployed resources.

-Any change on the applied SofwareFactory
+Any change to the applied SoftwareFactory

-'s CR
+CR

 will re-trigger the reconcile.